earthly/website/blog/_posts/2022-06-15-k8s-dev-solutions.md

 ## Outside Article Checklist

-- [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally
   - Would any images look better `wide` or without the `figcaption`?